Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub/README.md

 - An [Azure subscription][azure_sub].
 - An existing Azure Web PubSub service instance.

-### Authenticate the client
+### Create and authenticate a WebPubSubServiceClient

-In order to interact with the service, you'll need to create an instance of the WebPubSubServiceClient class.
+In order to interact with the service, you'll need to create an instance of the `WebPubSubServiceClient` class.
 To make this possible, you'll need the connection string or a key, which you can access in the Azure portal.

-### Create a `WebPubSubServiceClient`

 ```C# Snippet:WebPubSubAuthenticate
 var serviceClient = new WebPubSubServiceClient(new Uri(endpoint), "some_hub", new AzureKeyCredential(key));